kingsdigitallab/alice-thornton/frontend/about/index.md

-The project has benefited from the collective wisdom of the following individuals who made up our advisory board.
-The board met in hybrid form on five occasions to review our progress.
+The project has benefited from the collective wisdom of the following individuals who made up our advisory board:

 [Prof. Catherine Clarke](https://www.history.ac.uk/people/catherine-clarke), Director of the Centre for the History of People, Place and Community, Institute of Historical Research